 Workbooks: Workbooks contain your views, dashboards, and stories, and data connection.
 You can include local resources, such as background images and custom geocoding, if they reside in a location that the server or other Tableau users cannot access.

-To publish to Tableau Server or Tableau Online, your server or site administrator must grant you the following capabilities:
+To publish to Tableau Server or Tableau Cloud, your server or site administrator must grant you the following capabilities:

 A site role of Creator (formerly Publisher) on the site you're publishing to.